ChrisVeJa/DEFAULT-ECONOMY/fcns/notes.md

    return polfunnew, polfunint;
 end
 ```
 after running this implementation we obtain (right panel is a .gif) the following results.
-The solid blue line is the actual value of the value of repayment/debt for an specific level of debt and through the y-grid (x-axis), the dot line are the value functions obtained after using the result of the initial neural network and after applying the function ``neutopol``, while the dashed red line
+The solid blue line is the actual value of the value of repayment/debt for an specific level of debt and through the y-grid (x-axis), the dot line are the value functions obtained after using the result of the initial neural network and after applying the function ``neutopol``, while the dashed red line.
 <table>
 <tr>
 <th style="text-align: center"> Value of Repayment </th>